top of page

 Image by John Schnobrich

-We are a private training provider accessing a range of funding streams; including ESF, AEB, ESFA Direct Contracts, etc. We are based in the north-west of England, but operate nationally, delivering qualifications in Construction, Customer Service, Business Administration, Leadership and Management, both in our training centres and on-site at employer’s premises.
-To ensure effective delivery of our service office our supply chain includes Awarding Organisations, freelance consultants and resource suppliers.
+We are a private training provider accessing a range of funding streams, including Skills Bootcamps, AEB, Department for Education Direct Contracts, etc. We are based in the northwest of England but operate nationally, delivering qualifications in Construction, Customer Service, Business Administration, Digital Marketing, Hair, Barbering, Beauty, Leadership and Management, both in our training centres and on-site at employer’s premises.
+To ensure the effective delivery of our service office, our supply chain includes Awarding Organisations, an Approved Training Organisation for CITB, associate tutors and resource suppliers.

-• We expect our Supply Chain to have suitable anti-slavery and human trafficking polices and processes in place
+• We expect our Supply Chain to have suitable anti-slavery and human trafficking policies and processes in place

 • We expect each entity in the supply chain to, at least, adopt ‘one up’ due diligence on the next link in the chain.